chunweiz/CCUX/doc/build.md

 The Grunt build for module will perform the following tasks:

 * Javascript code quality check through [JSHint](http://jshint.com/about/).
+* Clean up respective module build folder.
-* Minification and mangling of Javascript files.
+* Minify and mangle Javascript files.
-* Adding suffix -dbg to selected Javascript files for sap-ui-debug=true purpose.
+* Add suffix -dbg to selected Javascript files for sap-ui-debug=true purpose.
-* Compile and optimize LESS files to CSS.
+* Optimize and compile LESS files to CSS.
-* Minification of XML and HTML files.
+* Minify XML and HTML files.
-* Concatenation of properties files.
+* Concatenate properties files.
+* Compress JSON files.
+* Copy selected files to build folder.

 > The Grunt build for module is maintained at `grunt\build\module.js`.